-Chlorpromazine is a prescription medication used to treat psychotic disorders.
+Chlorpromazine is a prescription medicine used to treat psychotic disorders.
 It may also be used to prevent nausea and vomiting, and for other reasons.

-Chlorpromazine overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medicine.
+Chlorpromazine overdose occurs when someone takes more than the normal or recommended amount of this medicine.
 This can be by accident or on purpose.

 - No breathing